 Hold a bachelor's degree and earned grades of “B” or better in two or more quantitative undergraduate and/or graduate business courses (mathematics, statistics, economics, finance or accounting)

-Demonstrated applied quantitative or analytic skills through professional job responsibilities
+At least 3-5 years of progressive professional experience and demonstrated applied quantitative or analytic skills through professional job responsibilities

 Earned professional certifications with a quantitative focus (CFA, CPA, CFP, FIRNA, Six Sigma)